L-functions of Carlitz modules, resultantal varieties and rooted binary trees, II

 {\bf 0.1.
 Exposition of the theory of $L$-functions of twisted $n$-th tensor powers of Carlitz modules.}

 Carlitz modules, their tensor powers and twists are particular cases of Anderson t-motives, so we recall their definition.
 Standard reference for t-motives is [A86], we use its notations.
+See also [GL20].

-Let $q$ be a power of a prime number $p$ and $\n F_q$ the finite field of order $q$.
-The field $\n F_q(\theta)$ is its field of rational functions, it is the functional field analog of $\n Q$.
-The field of the Laurent series $\n F_q((1/\theta))$ is the functional field analog of $\n R$.
-By definition, $\p$ is the completion of the algebraic closure of $\n F_q((1/\theta))$, it is the functional field analog of $\n C$.
+Let $q$ be a power of $p$ and $\n F_q$ the finite field of order $q$.
+The field $\n F_q(\theta)$ is its field of rational functions, it is the function field analog of $\n Q$.
+The field of the Laurent series $\n F_q((1/\theta))$ is the function field analog of $\n R$.
+By definition, $\p$ is the completion of the algebraic closure of $\n F_q((1/\theta))$, it is the function field analog of $\n C$.